Uncomfortable – a different approach to songwriting

 (gotta keep out the bad guys, baby)

-If you like this song, please consider supporting me by buying my album, “Developer Music” on Bandcamp, and sharing links to my song posts on here.
-If you can sing (or play something) and would like to be involved in musical projects like this, please get in touch, as I could really use your help!
+If you like this song, please consider supporting me by buying my albums on Bandcamp, and sharing links to my music on your socials.

 There’s a problem here though – that unique validation on the email field is subject to a race condition.
 If two requests are received very close together, both can pass validation, but then the second one will fail with a duplicate key error on the User::create call.
 While that sounds unlikely, it happens for real sometimes, and you’ll see something like this in your web logs when it does: